seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **Provost**
 A man that apprehends death no more dreadfully but
 as a drunken sleep; careless, reckless, and fearless
-of what’s past, present, or to come; insensible of
+of what's past, present, or to come; insensible of
 mortality, and desperately mortal.

 **DUKE VINCENTIO**